Repost Token

 When creating a repost:

-- Original post exists: Verify the parent post ID is valid
+- Original post exists: Verify the subject action ID is valid

 - Permission to view: Ensure the reposter can access the original post